 The Papita Fritas aka french fries were the regular suspects.
 I’ve had them before and they were just fine.

-Now, the Frita was very good with its raw Onions, Ketchup and their homemade tiny Potatoes (Julienne cut), some real good stuff.
+Now, the Frita was very good with its raw Onions, Ketchup and their homemade tiny Potatoes (Julienne cut), some really good stuff.
 This Frita probably has the most pronounced Chorizo flavor of all the Fritas I’ve ever had.

 So if you’re ever in Little Havana, stop by and try their Fritas, grab a Flan and if it’s cold….plan to wait in line for Churros.